Last updated on April 16th, 2018 at 05:24 pm

 Did you know that the Amazon Rainforest basin spills into parts of Bolivia?
 Well, it does!
 In fact, this are of the Amazon is a rich region full of tranquil, virgin forests.
 Much of this region is relatively unexplored, making it the perfect, peaceful place for you to wander.

 Take a Bolivian Amazon cruise, as it is an excellent way to explore the Bolivian Amazon.

 The city of Potosi holds the rich mountain known as the Cerro Rico.
 Cerro Rico is remembered as the mountain that lured the Spanish to come after its silver.
 Currently, tin is mined due to the deprivation of silver that was lost long ago.
 Take a tour of the mines while you’re here, and for a more cautious outing, visit the Mint Museum and the many other colonial highlights.

 Madidi National Park starts in the Andes and stretches it’s territorial region all the way to the Amazon.
 Spread across an area of 7000 square miles, this biological park is extremely popular among tourists.
 Keep your eyes open and you may even spot a jaguar, titi monkeys, bird species, or the giant otters that call this forest their home.

 #8.
 Yungas Road

 Feeling adventurous?
-Take a mountain bike ride along Yungas Road, the world’s most dangerous road.
+Take a mountain bike ride along Yungas Road, the world’s most dangerous road and one of the most popular attractions in Bolivia.
 Yungas Road runs from La Paz to the exotic Amazon rainforest in Bolivia.
 Though not for vehicle travel, this road remains one among the top 10 places of tourist attractions of Bolivia.